 What is the workflow with Benedek, my buyer’s agent and renovation manager in Budapest?

-1. You get in touch with Benedek directly with the form below or by sending an email to firstname.lastname@example.org.
+1. You get in touch with Benedek directly using the form below.

 2. You have a 15 minute, free, discovery call where you discuss your objectives, and Benedek elaborates on how he can help you, and whether your expectations are realistic.